HosnaJabbari/Knotty/Sparse_CCJ/README.md

 ```
 where \<path to Simfold installation> is where Simfold was installed.
 The default path is /usr/local.
 If you did not specify a custom prefix when installing Simfold, use /usr/local.

+To enable asserts in the code use --enable-debug as an argument in configure.

 Example:
 ```
 autoreconf -i